Yecheng (Kent) Cao

 Assistant professor of art and archaeology, Duke Kunshan University

-Cao has a Ph.D. in East Asian art and archaeology from Princeton University, an M.St. in archaeology from the University of Oxford, and he read archaeology and anthropology at University College London and the London School of Economics and Political Science.
-His work has been supported by the Smithsonians, Henry Luce Foundation, Getty Research Institute, and American Council of Learned Societies.
+Cao holds a Ph.D. in East Asian Art and Archaeology from Princeton University, an M.St. in Archaeology from the University of Oxford, and read Archaeology and Anthropology at University College London and the London School of Economics and Political Science.
+His research has been published in Artibus Asiae and the International Journal of Human-Computer Interaction, among others, and has received support from the Smithsonian Institution, Henry Luce Foundation, Getty Research Institute, and American Council of Learned Societies.

 yecheng.kent_.cao_.jpg